Castle Pines, Colorado

 The City of Castle Pines is a home rule municipality located in Douglas County, Colorado, United States.
-The city population was 11,036 at the 2020 United States Census.
+The city population was 11,036 at the 2020 United States census.
 Castle Pines is a part of the Denver–Aurora–Lakewood, CO Metropolitan Statistical Area and the Front Range Urban Corridor.
 The city is located north of the Town of Castle Rock and south of the City of Lone Tree, Colorado.

 History

 The "City of Castle Pines North" was approved by popular vote on November 6, 2007, and officially incorporated with the first election of municipal officers on February 12, 2008.
 At the time of incorporation, Castle Pines was Douglas County's first new city since 1995, and Colorado's 271st municipality.
-The city's stated vision is to "Enhance our community's unique character by ensuring excellent infrastructure, safe neighborhoods, maximum citizen participation and conscientious development that balances open space, residential and commercial uses."

 The "City of Castle Pines North" was officially renamed the "City of Castle Pines" by popular vote on November 2, 2010.

-The city originally incorporated as a statutory city and on May 14, 2019, residents voted in favor of home rule and now follows the Council-manager government system.